 Rebecca did A levels at sixth form college in history, English and music.
 She got an A in English but the distractions of music and a new boyfriend led to poor grades in the other two subjects.
 While preparing for resits she continued with her application Oxford, and with individual support, coaching and encouragement from the deputy headmistress, was successful in getting a place at St Hugh’s.

 Rebecca had been surprised by the prejudice against female candidates and those from comprehensive schools at other colleges, but found the all-women St Hugh’s a welcoming and supportive environment.
-She feels she did better at a single sex college.
+She thrived in the single sex environment.
 As well as continuing with music, she ran the college drama society for three years and enjoyed the production side of things.
 She emerged with a good 2:1 and gained some notoriety from her second year thesis on English swearwords.
-She also did a separate piece on the use of rhetoric in news reading.
+She also did a separate piece on the use of rhetoric in news scripts.